Press "Enter" to skip to content

 The author had the opportunity to visit Mr. Michael Mimna, Grandson of Frank Witchey and receive some photos and artifacts.

-Two bugles were handed down from the family.
-The first is the M1894 B flat bugle commonly called a Trench Bugle.
-This is an unmarked model that is of pre-WWI manufacturer.
-It may of been a bugle used by Witchey during his early years.
+Two bugles were handed down in the family.
+The first is the M1894 B-flat bugle, commonly called a Trench Bugle.
+This is an unmarked pre-WWI model.
+It may have been a bugle used by Witchey during his early years in the Army.

-The second on is a M1894 trumpet (bugle) in G. This bugle is commonly called a “Boy Scout Bugle” and has been the model used well over 120 years.
+The second is an M1894 trumpet (bugle) in G. This bugle is commonly called a “Boy Scout Bugle” and has been the model used for well over 120 years.
 The bugle is brass and is marked CONN U.S.Q.M.C.
 (United States Quartermaster Corps).
-The mouthpiece is a 1920s era Vincent Bach trumpet mouthpiece.
+The mouthpiece is a 1920s-era Vincent Bach trumpet mouthpiece.
 Bugles made by Conn (C.G.
-Conn manufactured musical instruments starting in 1876) had a cornet receiver and this bugle looks to have had some work done on it to enable a trumpet mouthpiece to fit.
-There are photos of Witchey using another bugle besides the famous gold-plated one and the author believes this was his secondary bugle.
-Since it comes directly from the family there is no doubt in our mind this is a bugle used by Frank Witchey.
+Conn manufactured musical instruments starting in 1876) had a cornet receiver, and this bugle appears to have been modified to accept a trumpet mouthpiece.
+There are photos of Witchey using another bugle besides the famous gold-plated one, and the author believes this was his secondary bugle.
+Since it comes directly from the family, there is no doubt in our minds that this is a bugle used by Frank Witchey.

 Other items include a whistle, a leather cartridge box, American Legion pins and tie, his Elgin watch, boots worn by Witchey, and four large scrapbooks of newspaper articles, letters and programs from various events.